 - 1 pinch red pepper flakes

-Rinse and soak the cashew for 6 hours or overnight.
+- Rinse and soak the cashew with hot water for 20 minutes.
 Drain and rinse again then add them to a powerful blender (or food processor) together with all the ingredients.
 Process until creamy and smooth.
 Refrigerate until needed.

 Preheat oven to 400”F.

 - Heat up a large skillet over medium flame.
 Add a splash of water and sautée the onion with a pinch of salt until translucent, about 5 minutes or so.
 Add the mushrooms and cook together another 10 minutes or so until wilted and the water has evaporated.
 Taste and season with sea salt.
 Set aside until needed.